Super Mario Bros. 2: Reception

 Four editors of Famitsu reviewed Super Mario USA in 1992.
 They said that as it was a five-year old game it felt dated and were disappointed it was just the older game with Mario-themed graphics.
 One reviewer wished they had pushed this further, and transformed the enemies into Mario-characters as well.

 The re-release as Super Mario Advance in 2001 received generally positive reviews, garnering an aggregate score of 84/100 on Metacritic.
 One reviewer concluded "all nostalgia and historical influence aside, Super Mario Bros.
 2 is still a game worth playing on the merits of its gameplay alone", and that "the only reason you may not want to pick it up is if ... you already own it in another form."
-However, GameSpot thought that Super Mario Bros.
+By contrast, GameSpot thought that Super Mario Bros.
 3 or Super Mario World would have been a better choice for a launch game considering their respective popularity; both games were eventually also remade as part of the Super Mario Advance series.
 Conversely, IGN praised the choice, calling it "one of the most polished and creative platformers of the era".
 The game was named one of the best NES games ever by IGN, saying that the game offers greater diversity in graphics and gameplay than the original, making it a great bridge game between the other NES Mario games.
 ScrewAttack named Wart's battle theme in a list of the top ten best 8-Bit Final Boss Themes.
 Game Informer placed the game 30th on their top 100 video games of all time in 2001.
 In 2009, Official Nintendo Magazine ranked the game 27th on a list of greatest Nintendo games.

 Next Generation reviewed the Game Boy Advance version of the game, rating it three stars out of five, and stated that "This classic probably shouldn't have been brought back.
 It's well translated but hasn't aged gracefully."